evalDBDecisionTable Step

 • Define a variable or a global to store the result.

 • Click the "UpdateVariable" step to configure its "Required" properties.
-Provide a step name.
+Enter a step name.
 Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

 • Click the "UpdateVariable" step to configure its "Optional" properties.
-Provide a variable reference and the value to store.
-Select “Yes” if the value is an expression to be evaluated.
+Enter a variable reference and the value to store.
+Select “Yes” if the value is an expression to evaluate.
 Click the Save button.

 • Click the button to map the DB output columns.
 Click the Add Row (+) button to insert an empty row.
-Provide the output DB column and variable or global reference to be mapped.
+Enter the output DB column and the variable or global reference to map.
 Click the Save button to confirm.
 You may use the Add Row button to insert multiple DB output columns and variable references.
 Click the Save button.

 Definition Sample: